Software Developers working together at a software development company

 An existing team working on a project who needs a few extra players to help get the software developed.
 In this case, a nearshore staff augment can be a better fit than working with a full service agency.

-Popular Nearshore Countries (From the USA):
+Popular Countries for Nearshore Software Companies (From the USA):

 Mexico, Chile, Brazil, and Argentina.

-Pro: Recently Developed Talent
+Nearshore Software Company Pro: Recently Developed Talent

 Places like Mexico and Central and South America have become larger players in the nearshore development industry.